kreier/llama.cpp-jetson/README.md

 #endif /* __GNUC__ > 8 */
 ```

-You can edit his line.
+You can edit this line.
 Change **8** to a **9** with `sudo nano /usr/local/cuda/targets/aarch64-linux/include/crt/host_config.h` in line 136.
-The compilation is the same as with 8.5 afterwards, and the installation is much faster, just 4 minutes instead of 3 hours!
-The created files rely on `/usr/lib/aarch64-linux-gnu/libstdc++.so.6` being linked to `/usr/lib/aarch64-linux-gnu/libstdc++.so.6.0.32`.
-And gcc 7.5 has only `libstdc++.so.6.0.32`, so the compiled binary will thrown an error.
-Just copying this library and updating the link leads to a crash shortly after starting the CUDA part, don't why yet.
-It is useful for test purposes.
-And gcc 8.5 uses the same updated library, probably since the release dates of 8.5 (May 14, 2021) and 9.4 (June 1, 2021) are close to one another.
+Then the compilation is the same as with 8.5, and the installation is much faster, just 4 minutes instead of 3 hours!
+The created files rely on the library `/usr/lib/aarch64-linux-gnu/libstdc++.so.6` being linked to `/usr/lib/aarch64-linux-gnu/libstdc++.so.6.0.32`.
+But gcc 7.5 has only `libstdc++.so.6.0.25`, so the compiled binary will thrown an error if running on a system with only gcc 7.5.
+Just copying this library and updating the link leads to a crash shortly after starting the CUDA part, don't know why yet.
+But gcc 9.4 is useful for test purposes.
+Version gcc 8.5 uses the older library 6.0.25 that is shipped with gcc 7.5.
 So 9.4 is good for fast testing, 8.5 better for long term compatibility.

 ### GCC 8.4